hkleen/KiBot/docs/source/configuration/outputs/Blender_ExportOptions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  **pcb3d** :index:`: <pair: output - blender_export - options; pcb3d>`  [:ref:`PCB3DExportOptions parameters <PCB3DExportOptions>`] [:ref:`string <string>` | :ref:`dict <dict>`] (default: empty dict, default values used) Options to export the PCB to Blender.
-   You can also specify the name of the output that generates the PCB3D file.
+   You can also specify the name of the output that generates the PCB3D file. |br|
    See the `PCB2Blender_2_1`, `PCB2Blender_2_7` and `PCB2Blender_2_1_haschtl` templates.
 -  **point_of_view** :index:`: <pair: output - blender_export - options; point_of_view>`  [:ref:`BlenderPointOfViewOptions parameters <BlenderPointOfViewOptions>`] [:ref:`dict <dict>` | :ref:`list(dict) <list(dict)>`] (default: ``[{'view': 'top'}]``) How the object is viewed by the camera.
 -  **render_options** :index:`: <pair: output - blender_export - options; render_options>`  [:ref:`BlenderRenderOptions parameters <BlenderRenderOptions>`] [:ref:`dict <dict>`] (default: empty dict, default values used) Controls how the render is done for the `render` output type.